robren/dockerfiles/quandl_fund_xlsx/README.md

 # How to use this image

-## To build a local image file
-Clone this repo and run the following command.

-	docker build -t quandl_fund_xlsx_app .

-When this is posted to the dockerhub this step will be unnecessary.

-# Running the image

 Run the image in an interactive terminal mode (that's the -it flag) and bind mount a location on the host where you wish the output excel file from the application to be written to (the -v flag)